 What is a Sprint Backlog?

-Represents the list of tasks identified by the Scrum Team in order to complete all the work assumed for the current sprint.
+It represents the list of tasks identified by the Scrum Team in order to complete all the work assumed for the current sprint.
 The work assumed is represented by those items from the Product Backlog on which the team has agreed, during Spring Planning Meeting, to include them in the next sprint.
-These items, usually user stories but not only that, are split in one or more tasks, estimated and transferred to the Sprint Backlog.
+These items, which are usually user stories but not only that, are split in one or more tasks, estimated and transferred to the Sprint Backlog.

 Sprint Backlog is just a subset of Product Backlog.
 Really?